 - B. All extracurricular activity funds shall be handled and accounted for in accordance with the New York State Publication Regulations for Safeguarding, Accounting and Auditing of Extra Classroom Activity Funds (State of New York Publication) and the administrative regulations on Activity Funds. - C. All extracurricular activity fund raising events shall be approved in advance by the High School Student Council based on a plan that shall include the value of the items/services to be purchased, the selling price of the items/services, the anticipated profits, and the receipting, securing and auditing of all monies collected and deposited as per Central Treasurer's procedures.

-D. Basic Principles:

-- 1. Two separate and independent sets of records of receipts and expenditures shall be maintained. - 2.
+Only the School Business Manager may contract for the purchase of any items or services for school extracurricular fundraising activities. - D. Basic Principles: - 1.
+Two separate and independent sets of records of receipts and expenditures shall be maintained. - 2.
 The authority to expend monies shall be distinct and separate from the custody of these monies. - 3.
 At least two individuals shall take part in each act of disbursing money. - 4.
 The Central Treasurer shall report to the Board of Education or its designated representative on a monthly basis. - 5.
 All accounts shall be audited at least annually. - 6.
 The accounting system shall be such that it will yield the largest possible educational return to students without sacrificing the safety of funds or exposing students to undue responsibility or unnecessary routine. - 7.
-Any unencumbered class or activity funds will automatically revert to the high School Student Council when a class graduates or an activity is discontinued.
+Any unencumbered class or activity funds will automatically revert to the high School Student Council when a class graduations or an activity is discontinued.

-Legal Ref: Equal Access Act; 20 USC §§ 4071-4074; 8 NYCRR 172.1 and 172.2
+Bainbridge-Guilford Central School DistrictLegal Ref:Equal Access Act; 20 USC §§ 4071-4074; 8 NYCRR 172.1 and 172.2Adopted:06/01/06Revised:06/21/18